 Do I need an Electronic Travel Authorization?

 You need an eTA if you are travelling to Canada by air from a visa-exempt country.
-A full list of visa-exempt countries is available here.

 The following are exempt from requiring an eTA:

 - Those who have already obtained a valid visa to enter Canada.

 - Anyone entering by land or sea.

 - Armed Forces visiting Canada on official duty.

 - Flight crew, civil aviation inspectors, accident investigators.

 - French citizens who live in and are travelling from St. Pierre and Miquelon.

 - Persons entering from the United States or St. Pierre and Miquelon, while holding valid status in Canada (visitor, student or worker).